knpuniversity/symfony-journey/knpu/container/definition-unlocked.md

 }
 ```

-Our code says: call `pushHandler` on the `Logger` object and pass it the
+Our new definition code says: call `pushHandler` on the `Logger` object and
-service whose id is `logger.std_out_logger`.
-With any luck, log messages
+pass it the service whose id is `logger.std_out_logger`.
+With any luck, log
-will dump into our file *and* get printed out to the screen.
+messages will dump into our file *and* get printed out to the screen.

 Let's do it!